tonygermano/webswing-mirror/documentation/docs/app/swing.md

 `isolatedFs`: If enabled, this setting will force the JFileChooser to stay inside isolated folder.
 The new isolated folder is created in `${homeDir}/upload`

 `debug`: Enables remote debugging for this application.
 After the application is started with `?debugPort=8000` url parameter from browser, it will wait for remote debugger connection on port 8000

-`directdraw`: Activates the new rendering method if the clients browser supports the required technologies (typed arrays, web socket).
-This feature is experimental state at the moment.
-For more information on this method refer to Development guide.

 `allowDelete`: This options activates the 'Delete' button on the JFileChooser integration panel.
 If this is true, user will be allowed to delete files displayed in JFileChooser dialog.